 A promoter is a substance which enhances the activity of a catalyst.
 Promoters are specific for a specific type of hydrogenation.
 Molybdenum, Chromium, Copper, Iron are known promoters for certain specific reactions involving Raney Nickel.
 Promoters are not added separately to the reactants but are to be incorporated in the Catalyst metal during their preparation.

 Inhibitors are substances which retard the activity of a catalyst.
 Sulfur and Lead are inhibitors for precious metal Catalysts.
-However, Sulphur is not a poison for Raney Nickel.

 Presence of oxidizing agents or small amounts of deactivators causes deactivation or poisoning of a hydrogenation catalyst.
 Amines and Chlorides are also known to deactivate the catalyst.